baconpaul/six-sines/doc/design.md

   - if off: absolute frequency
 - Waveshape (quadrant picker)
 - lfo with depth to ratio
-+ dahdsr with depth to ratio
 - ratio uses 2^x table

 FM Matrix Node
-+ DAHDSR to scale float depth
 - LFO to add to float depth

 Self matrix node